Tutorial One: Deciding on Your Topic

 This is where it all begins.
-Selecting essay topics for college usually causes the most anxiety among applicants.
+Deciding on an essay topic usually causes the most anxiety among applicants.
 You struggle to come up with the right essay idea, but it’s not that easy.
 To compound the problem, colleges aren’t much help since they often pose only generic questions, leaving the part of conceiving something creative and clever up to you.
-So when it’s time to write your college essay, you’ll need to crunch your brain cells.
+So when it’s time to write your essay, you’ll need to crunch your brain cells.

 DO convey an overall positive message.
 Sarcasm and cynicism will not get you far.